natmegsweden/meeg_course/tutorial_05_beamformer.md

 >
 >data = ft_selectdata(cfg, cleaned_downsampled_data);
 >```
-> How does the virtual channel estimated from the EEG electrodes compare the virtual channel estimated from the gradiometers and why might this be?

 ## End of Tutorial 5
 Beamformers offers a variety of methods to analyse MEG (and to some extend EEG) data.
 You can use it to localize responses in the data, localize specific oscillatory activity, or to "reconstruct" signals *as if* they were measured at a given location.
 In the next tutorial, we will also look at how beamformers can be used in connectivity analysis.